atheobold/Greenwood_Book/_book/01-preface.md

 </div>

-\indent Based on this histogram, it does not appear that there any outliers in the responses since there are no bars that are separated from the other observations.
+\indent Based on this histogram (Figure \@ref(fig:Figure1-8)), it does not appear that there any outliers in the responses since there are no bars that are separated from the other observations.
 However, the distribution does not look symmetric and there might be a skew to the distribution.
 Specifically, it appears to be ***skewed right*** (the right tail is longer than the left).
 But histograms can sometimes mask features of